GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Methods

 \paragraph{Efficient computation of the in-out and return bias.} The in-out bias can be re-formulated to allow an efficient implementation: starting from an edge \((t, v)\) we need to compute \(\beta_q(t, x)\) for each \(x \in N(v)\), where \(N(v)\) is the set of nodes adjacent to \(v\) including node \(v\) itself.

-This formulation (Supplementary Fig. S26) allows us to compute in batch the set of nodes \(X_\beta\) affected by the in-out parameter $q$:
+This formulation (Supplementary Figure 26) allows us to compute in batch the set of nodes \(X_\beta\) affected by the in-out parameter $q$:

 where \(N(v)\) are the direct neighbors of node \(v\).
 In this way, the selection of the nodes $X_\beta$ affected by $\beta_q$ simply require to compute the difference of the two sets \(N(v) \setminus N(t)\).
-We efficiently compute $X_\beta$ by using a SIMD algorithm implemented in assembly, leveraging AVX2 instructions that work on node-set representations as sorted vectors of the indices of the nodes (see Supplementary sections S7.2.1 and S7.2.2 for more details).
+We efficiently compute $X_\beta$ by using a SIMD algorithm implemented in assembly, leveraging AVX2 instructions that work on node-set representations as sorted vectors of the indices of the nodes (see Supplementary Information Sections 7.2.1 and 7.2.2 for more details).
 The return bias $\gamma_p$ can be simplified as:

 It can be efficiently computed using a binary search for the node \(t\) in the sorted vector of neighbours.
-Summarizing, we re-formulated the transition probability $\pi_{vx}$ of a second-order random walk in the following way:
+Summarizing, we re-formulated the transition probability $\pi_{vx}$ of a second-order RW in the following way:

 If \(p\), \(q\) are equal to one, the biases can be simplified, so that we can avoid computing them.
-In general, depending on the values of $p, q$ and on the type of the graph (weighted or unweighted), \gra~provides eight specialized implementation of the Node2Vec algorithm, to significantly speed-up the computation (Supplementary Tables S50 and S51). \gra~automatically selects and runs the specialized algorithm that corresponds to the choice of the parameters $p, q$ and the graph type.
+In general, depending on the values of $p, q$ and on the type of the graph (weighted or unweighted), \gra~provides eight specialized implementation of the Node2Vec algorithm, to significantly speed-up the computation (Supplementary Tables 50 and 51). \gra~automatically selects and runs the specialized algorithm that corresponds to the choice of the parameters $p, q$ and the graph type.
 This strategy allows a significant speed-up.
 For instance, in the base case ($p=q=1$ and an unweighted graph) the specialized algorithm runs more than 100 times faster than the most complex one ($p \neq 1, q \neq 1$, weighted graph).
-Moreover, as expected, we observe that the major bottleneck is the computation of the in-out bias (Supplementary Table S51).
+Moreover, as expected, we observe that the major bottleneck is the computation of the in-out bias (Supplementary Table 51).